syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 ### From Toolbar

-To add text from the toolbar, click the Text icon in the toolbar.
-When the Text is tapped, a pop-up window will appear.
-To add the text over the image, type the desired text, and click OK.
+To add text from the toolbar, click toolbar Text icon.
+If you tap the already added text over an image then a pop-up window will appear.
+You can modify the existing text by typing the desired text to the popup text field and click OK button to reflect the changes.
 To close the pop-up window, click CANCEL button.
-By dragging, the text can be moved to the desired place, and Text can be resized with the help of handle.
+By dragging, the text can be moved to the desired place, and Text can be resized with the help of resizing handle.

 #### Change Color of the selected Text